First-Year Seminar

 Running For Your Life!

 Modern humans evolved as endurance runners yet physical inactivity accounts for 1 in 10 deaths globally, a rate comparable to that of heart disease.
 This is due to a mismatch between our prehistoric bodies designed for activity and a modern world that values leisure.
-Therefore, it is somewhat paradoxical that, while modern humans were designed to run, the number of physically inactive people continues to increase.
-This seminar will explore this paradox from three perspectives; 1) humans as animals that need physical activity to survive; 2) factors that contribute to the pandemic of physical inactivity; and 3) solutions to this problem.
+Therefore, it is somewhat paradoxical that while modern humans were designed to run, the number of physically inactive people continues to increase.
+This seminar will explore this paradox from two perspectives; 1) humans need physical activity to survive; 2) becoming physically active requires engagement with activities that are perceived to be difficult.

 Confucius Says: Ancient Paths to Happiness & Well-Being